Misogyny in sports: Title IX

 However, it is important that such provisions do not necessarily imply that equal amounts are spent on sports activities and matters for both sexes and athletic opportunities for boys and men to be reduced but simply means that both women and girls should not be discouraged and denied any sports opportunities.
 But there are still thousands of schools across the county are not in compliance with Title IX.
 The law covers all educational activities that receive public funding, so even though sports receive little public funding, they are still subject to Title IX, and are the most well-known application of the law.
-Opponents of the law say that has led to a break down of men's sports, pointing to the number of schools and institutions that have dropped sports since the enactment of Title IX, such as wrestling and cross-country.
+Opponents of the law say that has led to a breakdown of men's sports, pointing to the number of schools and institutions that have dropped sports since the enactment of Title IX, such as wrestling and cross-country.

 Prior to the law, only 295,000 girls participated in high school sports and they received only 2% of the athletic budget.
 In 2016–2017, that number had risen to 3.4 million girls playing high school sports across the country.

 Various studies have found that those who participate in high school athletics have higher wages, educational attainment, and educational aspirations later on in life.
 The rise in opportunities to participate in sports has led to a similar rise in labor force participation, which leads to more women with positive earnings.

 Since the enactment of Title IX, women have made strides in college athletics for years.
 Other factors such as body shaping and fan culture are some of the motivation strategies that concerned individuals in the society are taking up to increase women and girl's participation in sports.
 However, more enforcement strategies need to be put in place to increase women and girl participation in sports since women discrimination in sports has not been completely eradicated since in some cases, women and girl's participation in sports is not approved.
 Additionally, it was thought that the creation of Title IX would translate into having more leadership positions in sports being filled by women but this effect has not been seen.
 In fact, "in the most visible and arguably most important positions in sport—head coaches, athletic administrators, and sports editors—women remain so marginalized they're essentially statistical tokens—that is, they represent less than 15 percent of the workforce population."